Passing on the Baton in family businesses: When the family, the business, and the management team connect or collide

 This seminar seeks to tackle head on the most challenging but vital aspects of the succession journey of the family business, presenting also an opportunity for participants to field their questions and obtain points of view from the experienced speakers and potentially other delegates facing similar challenges.
 Some useful tools and tips shall also be shared.

 CPE Hours: This course qualifies for 2.5 hours of Structured CPE which can be classified as Professional Competency.
-A certificate of attendance will be provided at the end of each session.
+A certificate of attendance will be provided at the end of the session.

 David Pace, Partner, Head of Advisory, KPMG Malta